 Salt alone, on the other hand, works wonders.
-As soon as you lay your eyes on the bird (okay - after you’ve transported it home, plucked), liberally season it all over with fine salt, leave it in the fridge, unwrapped, and let salt work the magic for up to 48 hours.
+As soon as you lay your eyes on the bird (okay - after you’ve transported it home, plucked), liberally season it all over with fine sea salt, leave it in the fridge on a plate, unwrapped, and let salt work the magic for up to 48 hours.

 Wild mallard is usually large enough to share between two people, and there’s no need to carve it.
 Once roasted and rested, chop it in half lengthwise with poultry scissors and allocate a half and a leg (previously detached) per person.

 More game birds recipes

 Partridge in a pear tree?
 No – partridge roasted with pears!
 Wrapped in bacon, with a sprig of rosemary, it can be a real autumnal treat.

 Here’s an alternative partridge recipe: just partridge breast cooked with grilled peppers.
 For those who prefer not to tackle the whole bird, however small, you can buy partridge breast fillets quite inexpensively.